randy3k/Terminus/README.md

 ## FAQ

+### Memory issue

+It is known that Terminus sometimes consumes a lot of memory after extensive use.
+It is because Sublime Text keeps an infinite undo stack.
+There is virtually no fix unless upstream provides an API to work with the undo stack.
+Meanwhile, users could execute `Terminus: Reset Current Terminal` to clone and continue the current terminal into a new view/panel.

 ### Terminal panel background issue

 If you are using DA UI and your terminal panel has weired background color,